etphonehomee/stm8s-millis-function/README.md

 Parts of code are copyrighted by STMicroelectronics licensed under MCD-ST Liberty SW License Agreement V2 http://www.st.com/software_license_agreement_liberty_v2

-This library must be used with STM8S_StdPeriph_Lib package which is provided freely by STMicroelectronics
+This library must be used with STM8S_StdPeriph_Lib package which is provided free of charge by STMicroelectronics

 Brief guide: